Former US Interior boss takes job at investment company

 - 2nd man dies at California home of Democratic party donor

-He declined to give further details on the terms of his employment.
+Cannon and Zinke declined to give further details on the terms of his new employment.

 After spending almost two years leading an agency that oversees 500 million acres of public lands, Zinke announced his resignation from the Interior Department last month and left the post on Jan.
 2. He’s denied any wrongdoing amid investigations into his private business dealings, a decision to block a tribal casino and other matters.